 Joshua is a frequent author on topics involving appellate law and the intersection of law and technology, among others.
-He is currently editor-in-chief of The Journal of Legal Metrics, one of the “bundle” of small journals that make up the Journal of Law, and he has written for and edited the publication since 2011.
+He is the editor-in-chief of The Journal of Legal Metrics, one of the “bundle” of small journals that make up the Journal of Law, and he has written for and edited the publication since 2011.
 Joshua taught courses on federal courts and legal writing as a visiting assistant professor at the George Mason University Antonin Scalia Law School in 2012-13, and as an adjunct professor from 2013 to 2019.

 - George Mason University School of Law, J.D., 2011, cum laude